 Typically, fiber is not what most owners think about when they're choosing their canine companion's kibble.

-Unfortunately, this lack of foresight often leads to upset stomachs and less-than-ideal messes around the home.
+Unfortunately, this lack of foresight often leads to upset stomachs, anal gland issues and less-than-ideal messes around the home.

 Top 5 Best High-Fiber Dog Foods